wtplant/DAML_time_tracker/README.md

 ### Develop a time tracker application that makes it possible for a user to track time they have spent on various tasks.
  I have created the following app within this folder.
 The damel template can be found in `Timetracker.daml` file in the 'daml` directory.
- The template/model meets the follolling requirements:
+ The template/model meets the following requirements:
 #### Minimal solution
 - [x] Daml model that implements:
     - [x] creation,